mariogintili/email_prediction/readme.md

 - An advisor's name
 - The domain name of the company he works for
-- A set of name's and emails of ther advisors that work for the same company
+- A set of name's and emails of other advisors that work for the same company

 For this scenario there are 4 potential patterns